Do you have dense breasts?

 Aside from having a chat with your doctor and making sure you’re on top of your regular mammograms, it’s also important to check out your breasts every day.
 (No, not like that.)

-It’s called breast self-awareness, and it just means understanding what your breasts look and feel like on a regular basis so you’ll know what they shouldn’t look and feel like if something is wrong.
+It’s called breast self-awareness.
+It means understanding what your breasts look and feel like on a regular basis so you’ll know what they shouldn’t look and feel like if something is wrong.

 “Look at the shape of your breasts,” Flanagan says.
 “If one looks larger, if your nipple starts to invert, if you get a scaly rash or if your skin changes.
 If it persists for a few weeks, see your doctor.”